usaid-cs/yesterday-i-learned/finance.md

 >> "Everybody needs money.
 That's why they call it money." - Danny

+- [The government injecting money](https://news.ycombinator.com/item?id=22822869) eventually leads to the government owning the economy.
+See: South Korea and Samsung.
+- **Deflation is bad** because people will buy less now, in the hopes that things get cheaper in the future.
+Also banks will lend out less because they also have incentive to hold money.
+- People buying less stuff partially causes [deflation](https://www.investopedia.com/ask/answers/111414/what-causes-negative-inflation-or-deflation.asp) by forcing companies to lower prices to attract sales.
+Therefore, deflation during a pandemic does not apply to necessities like food and PPE.
+- Since a "put" is a right to sell something, you still need to own the stock itself to exercise a put.
+You can not have the stock but have the brokerage lend it to you, which is why putting requires a margin account.
+- There are [In the money (ITM) options, At the money (ATM) options, and Out of the money (OTM) options](http://www.optiontradingpedia.com/out_of_the_money_options.htm).
+ITM options have a (lower for call, higher for put) price than the stock's current price, which allows you to gain money if the stock's price remains the same.
+OTM options are the opposite of that, so you lose money by default if the stock's price stays the same.
+An "OTM Put" is when you *expect* a stock to go down, and you buy $5 put on a $10 stock, in the hopes that the stock drops below $5.
+- [After-hours trades](https://en.wikipedia.org/wiki/Extended-hours_trading) go through [electronic communication networks](https://www.investopedia.com/terms/e/ecn.asp) and don't go through the exchange.
+It is currently not known how the ECN is not an exchange.
+- Bonds are a promise to receive currency.
+Bonds are kinda bullshit if you have an inflating currency, especially if the bonds are negatively-rated.
 - The stock market does not capture the state of the economy because [the stock market is not the economy](https://awealthofcommonsense.com/2020/04/the-stock-market-is-not-your-benchmark/); although it is true that the top 5 companies make up 19.3% of the S&P 500, it is not true that these companies make up 19.3% of the economy.
 - "When RV is below IV, the market is understating the risk of a large loss.
 When RV is above IV, the market is clearly in distress, and it is overstating the risk of a large loss.
 Put simply: RV > IV, the market favors option buyers, RV < IV, the market favors option sellers."
 If you don't buy options, none of this matters to you.
 - Debt-based economy: the economy is driven by the banks' ability to lend, which is dictated by the amount of money people borrow. *This sucks.*